What should have been done by governments and wider society in response to climate change

 - which means steady emission cuts to stay within this budget

-- Government scientists should have echoed this explanation.
+- Government scientists and other parts of government should have echoed this explanation.

 - Governments should have